A topic from the subject of Analytical Chemistry in Chemistry.

 Applications

-• Determine the connectivity of atoms in a molecule.
+• Determining atomic connectivity within a molecule.

-• NMR is used in a variety of fields, including:
+NMR is used across various fields, including:

 • Organic chemistry